SimonAndro/BlockchainConcepts/multiple blockchain nodes running in parallel/C-code/README.md

-## Implementation of a mining pool using socket programming
+## Implementation of two nodes running in parallel on the blockchain network, using TCP

 - This project is compiled using GCC